 Unlike dehydration, freeze-drying takes out the moisture from the product without damaging its structure or changing its nutritional composition.
-This is why freeze-dried fruits do not share the wrinkly appearance or rubbery consistency of their dehydrated counterparts.
+This is why freeze-dried fruits don’t share the wrinkly appearance or rubbery consistency of their dehydrated counterparts.

-Freeze-dried foods also take a shorter time to rehydrate and are significantly lighter than dehydrated products.
+Freeze-dried food also takes a shorter time to rehydrate and is significantly lighter than dehydrated products.

-There’s a ton of good reasons to store freeze-dried food, especially if you’re someone who loves spending time outdoors.
-Here are a few reasons why you should keep a stash of freeze-dried food:
+There are a ton of good reasons to store freeze dried food, especially if you’re someone who loves spending time outdoors.
+Here are a few reasons why you should keep a stash of freeze dried food:

-When you open a freeze-dried food pouch, however, its shelf life can decrease rapidly from 25 years to a week due to oxygen exposure.
-Once reconstituted, the freeze-dried food will return to “normal”, so make sure to consume the meal immediately to avoid spoilage.
+When you open a freeze dried food pouch, however, its shelf life can decrease rapidly from 25 years to a week due to oxygen exposure.
+Once reconstituted, the freeze-dried food will return to “normal,” so consume the meal immediately to avoid spoilage.

-Preparing freeze-dried food is crazy simple.
-In the case of food pouches, you just need to add a couple of cups of boiling water, stir, seal them back up and wait for around 10-15 minutes for the food the rehydrate.
+Preparing freeze dried food is crazy simple.
+In the case of food pouches, you just need to add a couple of cups of boiling water, stir, seal them back up and wait for around 10-15 minutes for the food to rehydrate.
 Once it’s ready, you can eat it directly from the pouch.
-No mess, no dirty pots and pans to clean after each meal, no hassle.
+No mess, no dirty pots and pans to clean after each meal, and no hassle.

 Freeze-drying retains the food’s taste, shape, and nutritional value

 Dehydration is well and good, but the process also takes away about half of the food’s nutritional value.
-The end product can also shrink, look wrinkly and have a tough texture.
-Freeze-dried foods, on the other hand, don’t suffer the same fate.
-When food is freeze-dried, they’ll often look and feel dry and crunchy, but when rehydrated properly, they’ll simply return to their original state— texture, taste, and shape included.
+The end product can also shrink, look wrinkly, and have a tough texture.
+Freeze dried foods, on the other hand, don’t suffer the same fate.
+When food is freeze dried, it often looks and feels dry and crunchy, but when rehydrated properly, it’ll simply return to its original state—texture, taste, and shape included.

 Aside from fruits, veggies, and beverages, freeze-dryers are also capable of processing actual meals.
-Manufacturers often have delicious variants like beef chili with macaroni, freeze-dried lasagna, breakfast skillet, beef stroganoff and the like.
-You can literally have your favorite comfort food in a few minutes— you just have to add hot water.
+Manufacturers often have delicious variants like beef chili with macaroni, lasagna, breakfast skillet, and beef stroganoff.
+You can literally have your favorite comfort food in a few minutes—you just have to add hot water.

-Freeze-dried foods are relatively shelf-stable even when kept in room temperature, so storing them is a no-brainer.
+Freeze dried foods are relatively shelf-stable even when kept at room temperature, so storing them is a no-brainer.
 They also usually come in tough containers that can withstand punctures, like mylar bags, #10 cans, or food-grade buckets.
 Still, you can maximize their shelf-life by keeping these guidelines in mind:

-With hundreds of freeze-dried food brands and variants out there, how do you know which one is the best for you?
-Here are some factors to consider when choosing a freeze-dried food brand or meal:
+With hundreds of freeze-dried food brands and variants, how do you know which is the best for you?
+Here are some factors to consider when choosing the best freeze dried food company or meal:

-This article focuses on freeze-dried food brands for outdoor activities like hiking, camping, and backpacking, so we’re limiting our review to freeze-dried food pouches from popular brands like Mountain House, Alpine Aire and Wise Foods to name a few.
+This article focuses on the best freeze dried food brands for outdoor activities like hiking, camping, and backpacking, so we’re limiting our review to food pouches from popular brands like Mountain House, Alpine Aire, and Wise Foods, to name a few.
 You’ll find out more about them below.

 Overall calories and nutritional content

-Freeze-dried food brands typically have high sodium content to help you replenish lost electrolytes.
+Freeze dried food brands typically have high sodium content to help you replenish lost electrolytes.
 While sodium is great for your tired muscles after a long day of hiking, this could also mean bad news for those with conditions that require a limited salt intake.
-If you’re unable to tolerate high amounts of sodium, you might be better off with a low-salt freeze-dried food brand or variant.
+If you can’t tolerate high amounts of sodium, you might be better off with a low-salt freeze dried food brand or variant.

-Depending on the brand, freeze-dried foods use about 1 to 2 cups of boiling water to reconstitute.
+Depending on the brand, freeze dried foods use about 1 to 2 cups of boiling water to reconstitute.
 Waiting time can be as short as 8 minutes or as long as 15 minutes.
-For this review, we wanted a freeze-dried food brand with a stand-up pouch that doesn’t take a lot of time or resources to prepare because let’s face it, you don’t have a lot of both when out on the trail.
+For this review, we wanted a freeze dried food brand with a stand-up pouch that doesn’t take a lot of time or resources to prepare ’cause, face it, you don’t have a lot of both when out on the trail.

 Taste, flavor, and texture

-Hey, it’s food— personal preference is always a factor to consider.
-You don’t want to be stuck with food you don’t like, so choose a flavor or variant that you personally find appetizing.
+Hey, it’s food—personal preference is always a factor to consider.
+You don’t want to be stuck with food you don’t like, so choose a flavor or variant you personally find appetizing.
 It’s also a nice trick to keep little spice packets or a small bottle of hot sauce to kick that taste up a notch.

-All freeze-dried foods are pretty shelf-stable, so this factor isn’t too high up on our list.
+All freeze dried foods are pretty shelf-stable, so this factor isn’t too high on our list.
 Still, different brands have different lifespans, so it’s worth considering.
-Some brands like Mountain House have an impressive 30-year guarantee, while others last for only about 5-7 years.
+Some brands, like Mountain House, have an impressive 30-year guarantee, while others last for only about 5-7 years.

-One of the biggest downsides to packing freeze-dried foods for camping, hiking or backpacking is the price.
-These meals aren’t cheap; a 2 or 2.5-serving pack can easily fetch for $8-$15 each.
+One of the biggest downsides to packing freeze dried foods for camping, hiking, or backpacking is the price.
+These meals aren’t cheap—a 2 or 2.5-serving pack can easily fetch $8-15 each.

-5 Most Popular Freeze Dried Food Brands In The Market Today
+The 5 Best Freeze Dried Food Brands in the Market Today

 Peak Refuel Breakfast Skillet